postandcourier/infant-mortality/three-rail-text.md

 Her doctor reassured her that the baby was just very calm.

-The new mother-to-be assumed all was fine when she mistook cramps or contractions for baby kicks.
+The mother-to-be assumed all was fine when she mistook cramps or contractions for baby kicks.

 Then she swelled with excessive fluid.